EXPLAINER-Heatstroke or COVID-19? Similar symptoms could confuse at Olympics | Health

 Toshiro Muto, CEO of the Tokyo 2020 Organising Committee, has said officials are working on plans to deal with heatstroke, considered a major health concern alongside COVID-19.
 In a study of heatstroke management during the pandemic, Yokobori found that around four people diagnosed with severe heatstroke among 1,000 cases later tested positive for COVID-19.

-That puts not only spectators but emergency responders at risk, Yokobori said, calling for organizers to bar spectators from the Games.
-Tokyo 2020 have already blocked spectators from overseas but is yet to announce whether locals will be able to attend.
+That puts not only spectators but emergency responders at risk, Yokobori said, calling for organisers to bar spectators from the Games.
+Tokyo 2020 have already blocked spectators from overseas but are yet to announce whether locals will be able to attend.

 "When we take care of heatstroke patients, we also have to protect ourselves with heavy protective gear, because we cannot separate COVID-19 with heatstroke," Yokobori said.
 "That makes us so stressed."